Persona 2: Innocent Sin (PlayStation)

 |Mutiple circles hit everyone, deals small almighty damage to everyone.|

 A debug leftover to configure battles.
-The menu is invisible due to being removed, however it still retains most of the functionality.
+The menu itself is invisible due to being removed, however it still retains most of the functionality.

 1st option: Picking the 1st option allows you to view 3 more options.

 Party settings: This lets you change your party instantly, their current animation, and change their status effect.
-Trying to pick Lisa will change the selected party member into Tatusya and softlock the game if they attack.
+Trying to pick Lisa will change the selected party member into Tatsuya and softlock the game if they attack.

 Enemy settings: These settings allows you to change the enemy to any one in the game, including changing their current animation and status effect.
 Due to most debug strings removed, it is impossible to change the enemy into bosses.
 However you can change their sprite into a sprite a boss uses.
 (Devil Joker and Great Father will only show a piece of their sprite since they're in multiple sprites together.)